-Saint Patrick Catholic Church has begun the process of Long Range Planning.
+Saint Patrick Catholic Church has almost completed the process of Long Range Planning for the next 5 years.
 To prepare for the future, a Long Range Planning Committee was assembled in June 2016.
-This team— facilitated by Barbara Eckert, who works for the Catholic Leadership Institute (CLI), and comprised of representatives from our parish staff, various councils and commissions, and at large members have begun the process of developing a long range strategic plan for the parish.
+This team— facilitated by Barbara Eckert,of the Catholic Leadership Institute (CLI), and comprised of representatives from our parish staff, various councils and commissions, and at large members have undertaken the process of developing a long range strategic plan for the parish.

 The parish community has been kept well informed of the process and provided opportunities to participate in shaping the future of the parish through surveys and listening sessions.
 We can’t plan our future without your input.
 Your parish staff is committed to being open and transparent throughout the entire planning process.